 A Tale Of Two Systems

-Industrial Agriculture Perhaps my biggest criticism of our current agricultural system is that, well, it’s not a system; or a very good one, at least.
-Systems are the sum of their elements and the connections that bind them together; stable and resilient systems are diverse and complex networks of interconnections.
+Industrial Agriculture Perhaps my biggest criticism of our current agricultural system is that, well, it is not a system; or a very good one, at least.
+Systems are the sum of their elements and the connections that bind them together; stable and resilient systems are diverse and complex interconnected networks.
 Conventional agriculture, as it stands, is neither stable or resilient.
 Its lack of connections have given agriculture the following characteristics:

-- Overly linear (little or none of its yields fulfill its own needs and, as a result, is resource intensive).
+- Overly linear (little or none of its yields fulfill its own needs and, as a result, is resource and waste intensive.